 The act contains provisions to ensure electric service reliability by allowing the UTC to temporarily relieve a utility of its greenhouse gas reduction obligation if the electric grid's reliability or safety is compromised.
 The act also contains safeguards for consumers to prevent electric bills from rapidly increasing as a result of the utilities' transition to clean energy resources.
 The UTC will review the utilities' financial plans for reducing and eliminating emissions from electric generation resources through the established rate case process.

 The implementation of this package of energy legislation requires multiple state agencies to coordinate their rules and develop mutually supportive timelines for implementation.
 Those agencies include the state departments of Commerce, Ecology, Health, and Natural Resources.
 The UTC also expects interested parties to provide comments on how to best implement the new laws.

 How to Participate

-To stay informed about upcoming events and how to participate, subscribe to our weekly Clean Energy Bulletin.
+To stay informed about upcoming events and how to participate, subscribe to our Clean Energy Bulletin.

 Voice your opinion on Washington state's transition to 100% clean energy by participating in the proceedings above.
-To file a comment in UTC rulemakings, click here.
+You can file a comment in UTC rulemakings online.